 Further, children with cerebral palsy are more prone to the development of hip problems because of abnormal mechanical forces in the hip and growth.

-Can Workouts Cause Hip Pain?
+Can Workouts Cause Pain in Hips?

 Researchers from the University of British Columbia reported that physical activity is a risk factor for hip pain in young and middle-aged persons.
 High-intensity interval workouts such as weightlifting and crossfit can put more stress on the soft tissues and joints, resulting in hip impingement (increased friction during hip movements).